Contact Information

 Biography

 Goetz is a recognized authority in aviation and transportation litigation.
-A licensed pilot, he leads Jones Day's airlines and aviation industry practice.
+A licensed pilot, he leads Jones Day's airlines and aviation industry initiative.
 He was central to trial teams for Parker Hannifin in aviation litigation involving the crash of a former Missouri governor's plane and in USAir Flight 427.
 He also led the team representing Parker in post-trial proceedings and MDL litigation arising out of Silk Air Flight 185.
 John represents clients in NTSB investigations and in FAA proceedings.

 He has published articles on litigation strategy, is a frequent speaker at aviation and other seminars, and he has served as a hearing committee officer for the Pennsylvania Disciplinary Board.
-Goetz has been board president for Catholic Charities of Pittsburgh and its Free Health Care Center, and he serves on boards for the Pittsburgh Mercy Health System, Franciscan University of Steubenville, and the Leukemia and Lymphoma Society.
+Goetz has been board president for Catholic Charities of Pittsburgh and its Free Health Care Center, and he has served on boards for the Pittsburgh Mercy Health System, Franciscan University of Steubenville, and the Leukemia and Lymphoma Society.

 Education

-• J.D., Notre Dame Law School, 1986
+- J.D., Notre Dame Law School, 1986